Open Access Thesis

 Using a phenomenological approach, this study examines the lived experiences of African American residents in urban area nursing homes.
 The information gained by interviewing older, African American adults and allowing them to give an oral history of life events leading to living in a nursing home would possibly add to the knowledge base of gerontological studies and services of nursing homes which will provide a richer, thicker insight regarding the older adult lived experiences.
 Hence, providing a realistic service base that more closely meets the needs of African Americans in a nursing home setting.

 Knall, Marilynn Gail Byrd, "The Lived Experiences Of Older African Americans Residing In Urban Nursing Homes" (2009).
 Wayne State University Theses.
-Paper 58.
+58.